Why go solar in 2021: all benefits explained

 In this article, I will discuss 8 reasons why people are going solar in 2021.

-The federal solar tax credit covers 26% of your solar energy system’s cost.
+A huge reason homeowners go solar in 2021, is because the federal solar tax credit covers 26% of a solar system’s cost.
 Unfortunately, it is slated to reduce to 22% in 2023 before expiring altogether in 2024 for residential homes.

 A flood of users in the first quarter of 2021 have utilized our site to contact solar companies to ensure they get their system installed while they can still claim the tax credit at the 26% rate.